christopher-hakkaart/nextflow/docs/troubleshooting/cache-failures.md

 In the above example, `X` is declared in each `map` closure.
 Without the `def` keyword, or other type qualifier, the variable `X` is global to the entire script.
 Operators and executed concurrently and, as `X` is global, there is a *race condition* that causes the emitted values to vary depending on the order of the concurrent operations.
 If these values were passed to a process as inputs the process would execute different tasks during each run due to the race condition.

-<h3>Solution</h3>

-Ensure the variable is not global by using a local variable:
+To resolve this failure type, ensure the variable is not global by using a local variable:

 ```nextflow
 Channel.of(1,2,3) | map { v -> def X=v; X+=2 } | view { v -> "ch1 = $v" }